fangpenlin/bugbuzz-python/README.md

 Notice:

  - This is just a prototype, use it onw your own risk
- - The source code you are debuggin will be uploaded to the server
+ - The source code you are debugging (encountered breakpoints or pause) will be uploaded to the server
  - Safari is not working for an issue, use Chrome instead